Tycely Williams

 John E. Deasy

-John led dramatic improvements in each school district that he served as Superintendent which propelled student achievement, high school graduation rates, and access rates to high quality courses and schools to historic levels, while simultaneously reducing suspension and dropout rates in each district while he was the leader.
-When Dr. Deasy served as superintendent of the Los Angeles Unified School District, he championed a “youth first” agenda credited with reversing the district’s school-to-prison pipeline, raising achievement, and helping more students graduate ready for college and the workplace than any time in the district’s history.
-John also served as superintendent in prince George’s County Public Schools in Maryland, Santa Monica-Malibu Unified School District in California, and Coventry Public Schools in Rhode Island.
-Deasy was also former superintendent of the year, high school principal of the year, and teacher of the year.
+John led dramatic improvements in each district he served as superintendent.
+As superintendent of the Los Angeles Unified School District, he championed a “youth first” agenda credited with reversing the district’s school-to-prison pipeline, raised achievement and helped more students graduate ready for college and the workplace than at any time in the District’s history.
+John also served as superintendent in Prince George’s County Public Schools, Santa Monica-Malibu Unified School District, and Coventry Public Schools.

 John Cannon Few (’08)